Badery1/Phase3Project/README.md

 # Phase3Project

-    Our project titled "Freexing Cabin" is a survival game that simulates the struggle of surviving in a post-apocalyptic winter.
+    Our project titled "Freezing Cabin" is a survival game that simulates the struggle of surviving in a post-apocalyptic winter.
 The task of each player is to survive inside a cabin for as long as possible.
 Each day the temperature drops as players gather resources in order to stay alive as many days as possible.
 The game runs in a command-line interface (CLI) and incorporates game mechanics and a database to save player progress.

-    To start the game run the game.py script in your CLI.
+    To start the game enter the freezing_game directory and run the game.py script in your CLI.

     On "MAIN MENU":
         Choose "1" to create a player and start a new game or select "6" to select an existing player and resume a previous session.